Jazzsankit/Plusklass/README.md

 Now when we retreat , the ticks are also wiped out as can been seen below:

-When this is the case, we again try to look for a new path which is illustrated by Figure 8.2.
+When this is the case, we again try to look for a new path which is illustrated by

 In the previous traversal we tried to go on the path 8.1 and after the path was retreated and we once again marked the visited cells as unvisited, we went looking for a new path.